etternagame/etterna/Docs/Contributing.md

 ## Translating

-The Til Death theme (Default) only has one translation available.
-In order to make others, simply copy etterna/Themes/Til Death/Languages/en.ini and translate all the right-side words (After the `=`).
-Also, a list of the words/text/captions/things that aren't translate-able in the theme would be useful to make them(Some of the text is hard-coded so it's not possible to translate it).
+The Rebirth theme (Default) only has one translation available.
+In order to make others, simply copy `Etterna/Themes/Rebirth/Languages/en.ini` and translate all the right-side words (After the `=`).
+Also, a list of the words/text/captions/things that aren't translate-able in the theme would be useful to make them (Some of the text is hard-coded so it's not possible to translate it).

 A guide on this can be found in [the translations document](Translations.md).